swatisriva1/foreign-lang-news/README.md

 # foreign-lang-news
-See it live in action at https://storage.googleapis.com/webpl-project-main/foreign-lang-news/landing.html
+See a live demo at https://youtu.be/3WZ3sDFzcrM